moonbeam-foundation/moonbeam-project-directory/metaTransactions/biconomy.md

    });
    ```

-🥳 Congrats, you've successfully integrated Biconomy into your Dapp and now your dapp supports meta Tx.
+🥳 Congrats, you've successfully integrated Biconomy into your DApp and now your DApp supports meta Tx.

 ## You can checkout more in following links.